 The purpose of the NSF I-Corps ™ program is to identify NSF-funded researchers who will receive additional support (in the form of mentoring and funding) to accelerate the translation of knowledge derived from fundamental research into emerging products and services that can attract subsequent third-party funding.

 The program begins with various teams submitting their entrepreneurial idea in the I-Corps application process.
-Each team consists of three members: The Entrepreneurial Lead, the Principal Investigator, and I-Corps Mentor
+Each team consists of three members: The Entrepreneurial Lead, the Technical Lead, and Industry Mentor.

 The Entrepreneurial Lead ( EL ) can be a postdoctoral scholar, graduate, or other student with relevant knowledge of the proposed technology and a deep commitment to investigating the commercial landscape surrounding the innovation.
 The Entrepreneurial Lead should also be both willing and able to support the transition of the technology, should the I-Corps project demonstrate the potential for commercial viability.

 The Technical Lead (TL) will typically be a faculty member, senior research scientist or postdoctoral scholar with deep and direct technical expertise in the actual core technology about which the I-Corps team is exploring commercial potential.